 The global tax environment is changing, ushering in an era of transparency and a combined international effort against global non-taxation.
-We have also seen the Inland Revenue Department (IRD) adopting initiatives to counter Base Erosion Profit Shifting (BEPS), which means Hong Kong taxpayers are facing enormous pressure from the IRD to justify their tax filing position.
+We have also seen the Inland Revenue Department (IRD) adopting initiatives to counter Base Erosion Profit Shifting (BEPS) activities and taking a more conservative and stringent approach during their review in the past few years.
+This means that Hong Kong taxpayers are facing enormous pressure from the IRD to justify their tax filing position.

 There has been unprecedented surge in tax disputes in recent years involving technical issues and/or disagreement about the facts.
 Some of these cases have led to tax audits or investigations, and some involve tax exposures both locally and overseas.
-Large or multinational taxpayers are not the only ones affected – small and medium-sized enterprise taxpayers are also under increased scrutiny.
+Large or multinational taxpayers are not the only ones affected – small and medium-sized enterprise taxpayers and even tax-exempt charities are also under increased scrutiny.

-To reflect these changes in the tax landscape, PwC Tax Controversy Services (TCS) offer a wide range of services to help taxpayers navigate their way through issues that have been challenged by the IRD.
+To address these changes in the tax landscape, PwC Tax Controversy and Dispute Resolutions Services (TCDR) offer a wide range of services to help taxpayers navigate their way through issues that have been challenged by the IRD.

-In the tax controversy cycle, TCS team can help taxpayers prevent, manage and resolve their tax controversies and disputes.
+In the tax controversy cycle, TCDR team can help taxpayers prevent, manage and resolve their tax controversies and disputes.